SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 Section 3.
 Special Meetings.
 Special meetings of the Chapter may be called by the President, the Board of Directors or on written request by 25 percent of the Chapter members.

 Section 4.
 Notice of Meetings.
-Notice of the Annual Meeting shall be mailed to each member at least 30 days in advance.
-Notice of a regular meeting or special meeting shall be mailed to each member at least 10 days in advance.
+Notice of the Annual Meeting shall be conveyed to each member via U.S. Mail, email and/or the Chapter’s social media channels at least 30 days in advance.
+Notice of a regular meeting or special meeting shall be conveyed to each member at least 10 days in advance.

 ARTICLE X – AMENDMENTS

-These Bylaws may be amended by a two-thirds vote of the members voting, provided such proposed amendment(s) has been approved by two-thirds of members of those Chapter’s Board of Directors voting in person or by proxy and at least thirty days’ notice has been given to all members of any proposed amendment(s).
+These Bylaws may be amended by a two-thirds vote of the members present at any meeting in which a quorum is present, provided such proposed amendment(s) has been approved by the Chapter’s Board of Directors voting in person or by telephone or electronic means and at least thirty days’ notice has been given to all members of any proposed amendment(s).
 Amendments adopted in accordance with this provision become effective only after approval by the Society’s National Board of Directors.